59 Northville School Staff To Be Laid Off Tuesday

 Editor's note: A sentence in this story has been changed for clarification.
 It now reflects that there are two factors that will determine when Northville staff can be called back from the lay off list: 1) knowing how much money the district will get under the governor's budget and 2) the end of contract negotiations in the district.
 Contract negotiations are currently on-going.

-Northville's Board of Education is expected to approve the layoffs of 59 district staff at a special meeting on Tuesday.
+Northville's is expected to approve the layoffs of 59 district staff at a special meeting on Tuesday.

 "As a result of the projected budget deficit for the 2011-2012 school year, it is necessary to reduce certified staff," according to the Certified Staff Layoff notice issued Friday.